a-husakou/FundaAssignment/docs/SolutionGuide.md

 - Complete the logic to address needs for a wider group of applications (e.g., cron-like schedules, pluggable backoff policies, health/readiness abstractions).
 - Add tests covering the `Funda.Common` components.

-API‑level tests are added in the `/test` folder.
+API‑level tests are added in the `/test` solution folder.
 Smaller‑scope tests are omitted as there are no complicated business rules.

 ## How It Works
 - Background service runs on a schedule (`Interval`) and optionally once at startup (`PerformInitializationRun`).